AdobeDocs/experience-platform.en/help/access-control/flac/api/roles.md

 Roles define the access that an administrator, a specialist, or an end-user has to resources in your organization.
 In a role-based access control environment, user access provisioning is group through common responsibilities and needs.
 A role has a given set of permissions and members of your organization can be assigned to one or more roles, depending on the scope of view or write access they need.

-The `/roles` endpoint in the Attribute-Based Access Control API allows you to  programmatically manage roles in your IMS Organization.
+The `/roles` endpoint in the attribute-based access control API allows you to  programmatically manage roles in your organization.

 ## Getting started

-The API endpoint used in this guide is part of the Attribute-Based Access Control API.
+The API endpoint used in this guide is part of the attribute-based access control API.
 Before continuing, please review the [getting started guide](./getting-started.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.

 ## Retrieve a list of roles {#list}

-You can list all existing roles belonging to your IMS Organization by making a GET request to the `/roles` endpoint.
+You can list all existing roles belonging to your organization by making a GET request to the `/roles` endpoint.

 **API format**